 Schweizer Berghilfe

-Schweizer Berghilfe, the Swiss mountain aid organization, has been supporting the people of the Swiss mountains since 1943.
+Swiss Mountain Aid has been helping the people in the Swiss mountains since 1943.
 It supports projects that create jobs and added value in the mountain region.
 This helps counteract migration away from the area and keep the mountain regions alive in the future.
-We are happy to support Berghilfe with our contribution.
+We are happy to support this cause with our contribution.

-As part of our traditional Christmas party at the Lüssihof, we auction off all the Christmas presents we receive from custodian banks, fund companies, partners, and clients.
-Our employees generously offer wine, Basler Läckerli biscuits, panettone, Prosecco, woollen blankets, umbrellas, calendars, honey, and much more.
-The auction in December 2024 raised more than CHF 10’000.
-The managing directors Maurice Pedergnana, Timo Dainese, Liliana Lukic, Cyrill von Burg, and Dominic Görg then doubled this amount to CHF 20’000, which went in equal parts to Swiss Mountain Aid and the Christmas mailbox.
+As part of our traditional Christmas party at the Lüssihof, we auction off all the Christmas gifts we receive from custodian banks, fund companies, partners, and clients.
+Our employees place generous bids on wine, Basler Läckerli biscuits, Panettone, Prosecco, wool blankets, umbrellas, calendars, honey, and much more.
+The auction in December 2025 raised CHF 12’000.
+The managing directors Maurice Pedergnana, Timo Dainese, Michel Schoch, Cyrill von Burg, and Alfred Künzle then doubled this amount to CHF 24’000.
+The total donation was divided equally between Schweizer Berghilfe, Nothilfe Zug, and the Weihnachtsbriefkasten.

 For more information, visit: berghilfe.ch